mr-narender/python-in-python/README.md

 # Python in Python

+## Important information for assessment team
+When submitting to Heruko by following the steps below, after the receiving the message "Your app was successfully deployed".
+The "RUN PROGRAM" button returned this error message:
+"pygame.error: No available video device".

+This was the same error message that I received when first creating the game in GitPod.

+#

 For the deployed website, [click here.](https://liamsmith3194.github.io/python-in-python/)

 Welcome to Python in Python.
 Based on the mobile game Snake.
 It was extremely popular when mobile phone had physical buttons rather than the modern touchscreens we see today.
 The aim of the game is to move the "snake" around the screen, collecting the "food" and not hitting the walls or crossing through yourself.
 Every time the food is collected, the snake grows, along with your score.